ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ~~~
 {: title="A binary tree constructed from 14 entries in a log" }

+The implicit binary search tree containing $n$ entries can be defined
-The index of the root log entry is the greatest power of two, minus one, that is
+inductively.
+The index of the root log entry in the implicit binary search tree
-less than the size of the log.
-The index of a log entry's left child is the log
-entry's index minus the greatest power of two that doesn't take the result of the computation out
-of bounds.
-Similarly, the index of a log entry's right child is the entry's
-index plus the greatest power of two that doesn't take the result of the computation out of bounds.
+is the greatest power of two, minus one, that is less than the size of the
+implicit binary search tree.
+That is $i_{root} = 2^{\lfloor\log_2(n)\rfloor} -
+1$.
+The left subtree is the implicit binary search tree of size $i_{root}-1$,
+i.e., the implicit binary search tree for all elements with a smaller index than
+the root.
+The right subtree is the implicit binary search tree of size
+$n-i_{root}$, but offset with $i_{root}$.
+Initially, these will be all indices
+larger than the root.

 Users ensure that log entry timestamps are monotonic by enforcing that the
 structure of this search tree holds.
 That is, users check that any timestamp